 Paid Family Leave

-The Washington Hospitality Association’s Government Affairs Committee is working with its Government Affairs Team to construct and evaluate paid family leave concepts.
+The Washington Hospitality Association’s Government Affairs Team is in positive negotiations with labor advocates and legislators to create a statewide paid family leave program.
 There is broad public support for a statewide program.
 Most recently, Sen. Joe Fain (R) and Sen. Karen Keiser (D) co-sponsored Senate Bill 5829, which is a title-only bill, meaning the body of the bill is blank and capable of being amended once an approach has been agreed upon.
-Other legislation to create a paid family leave program has been discussed and the solutions within them differ greatly.
-For example, one version offers six months of paid leave (HB 1116) while another offers 12 weeks of paid leave (SB 5149).
-We believe the title-only bill will be an excellent middle-ground proposal that both sides of the aisle can agree on to implement paid family leave for all of Washington state.
+We believe this title-only bill will be an excellent middle-ground proposal that both sides of the aisle can agree on to implement paid family leave for all of Washington state.

 New Restaurant Grading System: